MarkyMark1000/AWS_Django_MultiProject/4_Stripe/README.md

 * Checkout - a simpler method, where stripe provides the payment form.
 * Stripe Elements - more complicated, but allows you to embed forms within your website.

-This project has an apps directory with multiple apps within it.
-At present, only two of the following plans have been completed, but I am planning to create an app for each of the following:
+This project has an apps directory with multiple apps within it:
   * 1) Single Payment on pre-built Stripe Checkout page.
   * 2) Single Payment using a custom page and Stripe Elements.
   * 3) Subscription using pre-built Stripe Checkout page.